 Q: What is Amazon Cognito?

 Amazon Cognito lets you easily add user sign-in to your mobile and web apps.
-Amazon Cognito enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.
+Amazon Cognito enables you to authenticate users through an external identity provider and provides temporary security credentials to access your app’s backend resources in Amazon Web Services or any service behind Amazon API Gateway.
 Amazon Cognito works with external identity providers that support SAML or OpenID Connect, social identity providers (such as Google and Amazon) and you can also integrate your own identity provider.

 With Amazon Cognito, you can focus on creating great app experiences instead of worrying about building, securing, and scaling a solution to handle user authentication.